-We believe that effective assessment provides information to improve teaching and learning.
+Every child has the right to an education which develops their personality, talents and ability to the full (Article 28 & 29).
+At Oakley Cross, we believe that effective assessment underpins high quality teaching and learning.
 We give children regular feedback on their learning so that they understand what it is that they have achieved and what they need to do better.
 This allows us to base our lesson plans on a detailed knowledge of each pupil.
 We give parents regular written and verbal reports on their child’s progress so that teachers, children and parents are all working together to raise standards for all our children.

 Aims and Objectives